-Career counseling: The PhD Chapter appreciates the suggestion and would like to include this type of activity in both central and school-specific settings, such as doctoral student days and events.
+Doctoral students' network PhD Chapter appreciates the suggestion of the west time to include this type of activity in both central and school-specific settings, such as doctoral student days and events.
 The PhD Chapter would be very happy to have a PhD student counselor.
 For first and second cycle students, each programme has its own student counselor, and even if the demand is different for third-cycle students, this could be something for KTH to also look into.